matthewgdv/namespace/README.md

 vars(sys.modules[__name__])["MODULE_LEVEL_CONSTANT"] = 3
 ```

-A namespace directive would like this:
+A namespace directive like this:

 ```python
 namespace constants: